-- 15. In the balloted version of the table, Arabic ligature characters wrongly get the same weights at levels 1-3 as sequences of shaped Arabic letters, of the wrong shape.
-This is fixed in N641. - 16.
-In the balloted version of the table, single characters with two digits in a circle wrongly get the same weights at levels 1-3 as two circled digits with a circle each.
+15. In the balloted version of the table, Arabic ligature characters wrongly get the same weights at levels 1-3 as sequences of shaped Arabic letters, of the wrong shape.
 This is fixed in N641.

+16. In the balloted version of the table, single characters with two digits in a circle wrongly get the same weights at levels 1-3 as two circled digits with a circle each.
+This is fixed in N641.

-- 17. For simplicity, squared ligatures should be treated in the same way as other ligatures.
-(See N641.) - In order to make tailoring to get capital letters before minuscule letters easier, it is preferable to have only two weights indicating capital and miniscule status at level 3.
-(See N641.) - 19. (minor) in order to ease tailoring for such things as Danish "Aa" and Spanish "Ch", it would be helpful to predeclare a CAP-MIN weight (see N641). - 20. (minor) The NOBREAK and VERTICAL weights are not used, since they apply only to punctuation, which only have a level 4 weight anyway.
-These two weights may be deleted. - 21.
-The balloted version of the table has only one weight for FONT, whereas there are sometimes multiple font variations of the same character.
+17. For simplicity, squared ligatures should be treated in the same way as other ligatures.
+(See N641.)

+18. In order to make tailoring to get capital letters before minuscule letters easier, it is preferable to have only two weights indicating capital and miniscule status at level 3.
+(See N641.)

+Example with 5 lines to change to caps before min will be provided in annex.
+Text to be provided by Ken Whistler.

+19. (minor) in order to ease tailoring for such things as Danish "Aa" and Spanish "Ch", it would be helpful to predeclare a CAP-MIN weight (see N641).

+20. (minor) The NOBREAK and VERTICAL weights are not used, since they apply only to punctuation, which only have a level 4 weight anyway.
+These two weights may be deleted.

+21. The balloted version of the table has only one weight for FONT, whereas there are sometimes multiple font variations of the same character.
 To remedy that N641 uses several different 'FONT' weights (ITALIC, SCRIPT, BLACK_LETTER, BOLD, DOUBLE_STRUCK, SANS_SERIF).
+This should be done also for the final version of the template table.

+Not accepted.
+This is a good case for prehandling.
+The character set repertoire has no notion of fonts.

-This should be done also for the final version of the template table. - 22.
-In order not to get a large number of possible combinations weights for level 3, N641 uses an approach similar to that used on level 2: base weight and a sequence of modifier weights. - 23.
-In the balloted version of the table, some of the square ligatures get the wrong level 1-3 weights, where Katakana or punctuation occurs in the expansion of the square ligature.
+22. In order not to get a large number of possible combinations weights for level 3, N641 uses an approach similar to that used on level 2: base weight and a sequence of modifier weights

+23. In the balloted version of the table, some of the square ligatures get the wrong level 1-3 weights, where Katakana or punctuation occurs in the expansion of the square ligature.
 This is fixed in N641, and should be likewise fixed in the final version of the template table.